-Ice pellets: Precipitation of transparent ice particles that falls from a cloud.
-These particles are usually spheroidal or irregular, and rarely conical.
-Their diameter is less than 5 mm.
-Ice pellets originate as raindrops or snowflakes (less common) that generally fall from Altostratus or Nimbostratus.
+Ice pellets: Precipitation of transparent ice particles whichthat falls from a cloud.
+These particles are usually sphericalspheroidal or irregular, and rarely conical.
+Their diameter is less than 5-\mm.
+Usually, ice-Ice pellets originate as raindrops or snowflakes (less common) that generally fall from Altostratus or Nimbostratus.
 They fall into a subcloud layer of warm air where the snowflakes melt or partially melt, and then fall into a cold layer of air (below 0 °C) where they freeze and reach the ground as frozen precipitation.
 Ice pellets of the form of frozen raindrops are transparent, the less common refrozen snowflakes are, in parts, transparent and, in parts, opaque, depending on whether the snowflake melted or only partially melted.
-Ice pellets are not easily crushable.
-When they fall on hard ground, they generally bounce with an audible sound on impact.
+Ice pellets are not easily crushable, and when.
+When they fall on hard surfacesground, they generally bounce with an audible sound on impact.
+Precipitation in the form of ice pellets generally falls from altostratus or nimbostratus.
 Ice pellets may be partly liquid.
 Their density is usually close to, or above, that of ice (0.92 g cm-3).
 The intensity of ice pellets is determined in the same manner as for hail.

-Snow grains: Precipitation of very small opaque white particles of ice that falls from a cloud.
-These particles are fairly flat or elongated.
-Their diameter is generally less than 1 mm.
+Snow grains: Precipitation of very small opaque white particles of ice which-that falls from a cloud.
+These particles are fairly flat or elongated; their.
+Their diameter is generally less than 1-\mm.
 Although frozen and occurring when the temperature is between approximately 0 °C and -10 °C, the other properties of this precipitation correspond to drizzle.
-When the grains hit hard ground, they do not bounce.
-Snow grains fall mostly from Stratus or from fog, and never in the form of a shower.
-Except in the mountains, snow grains usually fall in small quantities.
+When the grains hit a-hard surfaceground, they do not bounce.
+They usuallySnow grains fall in small quantities, mostly from stratus or \Stratus or from fog, and never in the form of a shower.
+This precipitation corresponds to drizzle and occurs when the temperature is approximately between 0 °C and -10 °CExcept in the mountains, snow grains usually fall in small quantities.
 As there is only one code specification which refers to snow grains, it is not necessary to classify intensity.